vmware-archive/kubernetes/README.md

 ## How to roll back the node VM configuration

-In case if the script fails to configure some of the nodes, and you want to revert back the original configuration on the nodes which are successfully configured, we have saved existing node configurations and that can be roll backed.
+In case if the script fails to configure some of the nodes, and you want to revert back the original configuration on the successfully configured nodes, we have backed up existing node configurations and that can be roll backed.

 Pre-requisites
  * All nodes must be up and running.
  * Configuration should be either finished or failed, and should not be in the progress.

-To perform roll back execute following commands.
+To perform roll back perform following steps.

 Open `vcp_secret.yaml` file locate the switch for roll back and switch it on and make sure to save the file.